A Jordan-Chevalley decomposition beyond algebraic groups: A Jordan-Chevalley decomposition

 \vs and the quotient $G/U \cong \R^2 \rtimes \SL_2(\R)$ is perfect with $Z(G/U) = Z(\SL_2(\R)) = \{\pm I\}$. \end{ex}

 Since $[N, N] \subseteq U$, $G/[N, N]$ is not a central extension of a semisimple group either. \\

-Example \ref{ex-linear} rules out other natural nilpotent candidates in $\mtf(G)$: (1) the commutator subgroup of the solvable radical $R$ (as here $R = N$) and (2) $[\mtf(G), G]$ (that in the last section it is shown to be the solvable radical of $[G, G]$), here coinciding with $Z(N)$ (That is, the subgroup of $N$ where $x = z = 0$) and does not have a semidirect complement in $N$, otherwise $N$ would be abelian.
+Example \ref{ex-linear} rules out other natural nilpotent candidates in $\mtf(G)$: (1) the commutator subgroup of the solvable radical $R$ (as here $R = N$) and (2) $[\mtf(G), G]$, here coinciding with $Z(N)$ (That is, the subgroup of $N$ where $x = z = 0$) and does not have a semidirect cofactor in $N$, otherwise $N$ would be abelian.

-Therefore Corollary \Cref{cor:cor-linear} and \Cref{theo:decomposition} seem to be the best possible analogue to the Jordan-Chevalley decomposition in the o-minimal setting, for the linear and general case, respectively.
+Therefore \Cref{cor:cor-linear} and \Cref{theo:decomposition} seem to be the best possible analogue to the Jordan-Chevalley decomposition in the o-minimal setting, for the linear and general case, respectively.